 Building your own external hard drive eliminates the drawbacks of a ready-made unit.
 It can be significantly less expensive, especially if you repurpose a hard drive you already own.
 For example, you may be able to steal one from an older computer you no longer use, or you may have a leftover hard drive that was replaced with a larger model.
 There’s no sense in letting these unused hard drives go to waste.

 If you build your own external hard drive you get to make all the decisions about configuration.
-You can choose the size of the hard drive, as well as the type of interface you want to use (USB, FireWire, or eSATA).
-You can even choose an external case that lets you use all three of these popular methods of connecting an external enclosure to a computer.
+You can choose the size of the hard drive, as well as the type of interface you want to use (USB, FireWire, eSATA, or Thunderbolt).
+You can even choose an external case that lets you use all of these popular methods of connecting an external enclosure to a computer.

 What You Need